Dealing with Work and Income

 - your partner has to comply with the relevant obligations as if they were applying for a benefit themselves.

-Note: If Work and Income claim you’re in a relationship but you disagree with this, you should contact your nearest benefit-rights group (see: “Where to go for more support” below) before you talk to Work and Income.
+Note: If Work and Income claim you’re in a relationship but you disagree with this, you should contact your nearest benefit-rights group (see: “Where to go for more support”) before you talk to Work and Income.
 Accusations of benefit fraud are serious matters, and can lead to criminal charges being laid against you.

 How do I know if my relationship will be considered “de-facto”?